IABTechLab/fideslang/mkdocs/docs/resources/system.md

 # System

 A System is a model for describing anything that processes data for your organization (applications, services, 3rd party APIs, etc.) and describes how these datasets are used for business functions of instances of your data resources.
-It contains all 4 privacy attributes (`data_category`, `data_use`, `data_subject`, and `data_qualifier`).
+It contains all 3 privacy attributes (`data_category`, `data_use`, and `data_subject`).

   ```
   organization